 Fabric of the Cosmos November 2011 - NOVA Special

-If reality is a consciousness hologram and time an illusion, then it stands to reason that there never were Extinction Level Events, just different programmed inserts through which souls virtually experience at different levels of awareness.
+If reality is a consciousness simulation and time is an illusion, then it stands to reason that there never were Extinction Level Events, just different programmed inserts through which souls virtually experience at different levels of awareness.

 In Mythology we find Flood Stories about the end of an age by means of floods and other catastrophic events, followed by the start of a new chapter in Earth's history.